msiplab/OctVolRstr/README.md

 Sparsity-Aware OCT Volumetric Data Restoration Using Optical Synthesis Model

 ====================================================================
-This ZIP file contains supplemental materials for paper "Sparsit-Aware OCT Volumetric Data Restoration Using an Optical Synthesis Model," written by R. Kobayashi et al.
+This repository contains supplemental materials for paper "Sparsit-Aware OCT Volumetric Data Restoration Using Optical Synthesis Model," written by R. Kobayashi et al.
 ====================================================================

 a) Description:

-   This ZIP file contains MATLAB script, function and class definition codes so that readers can reproduce the following materials in the
+   This repository contains MATLAB script, function and class definition codes so that readers can reproduce the following materials in the
    paper: